The Environment Consultant

 IFC Performance Standards

-The International Finance Corporation (IFC) Performance Standards (PS) are used as a benchmark to set out the expectations for managing environmental and social impacts throughout the lifecycle of projects founded by the World Bank Group.
+The International Finance Corporation (IFC) Performance Standards (PS) are an internationally recognized ESG framework used to manage environmental and social impacts throughout the lifecycle of projects founded by the World Bank Group.

-The IFC PS are also applicable when project developers seek financing from a commercial bank or institution that adheres to the IFC’s policies, or when the project is subject to international regulations or funding sources that require IFC-compliant assessments during the Environmental and Social Impact Assessment (ESIA).
+The IFC PS are also applicable when project developers seek financing from a commercial bank or institution that adheres to the World Bank’s policies, or when the project is subject to international regulations or funding sources requiring IFC-compliant Environmental and Social Impact Assessments (ESIA).

 • PS 1: Assessment and Management of Environmental and Social Risks and Impacts